 Learn how to bridge cultures through translation.
-The Master of Translation is a new program offered for Mandarin Chinese-English bilinguals.
+The Master of Translation is a program offered for bilinguals in either Mandarin Chinese - English or Spanish - English.
 It prepares you a professional translator career.
-Graduates work in fields such as government, commerce, law, or international relations, where they mediate Australia’s international relations.
+Graduates work in fields such as government, commerce, law, or international relations, where they mediate Australia's international relations.
 To enrich your studies in translation, you may undertake elective subjects in the broad fields of culture and communication, and languages and linguistics.

-You can develop your professional skills translating specialised topics, managing terminology, using translation technologies and negotiating the cultural and intellectual boundaries of the Chinese- and English-speaking worlds.
-An internship is a core component of the program, giving you a real world industry experience.
-Or, if you’re interested in research or further study, there’s an Extended Master of Translation option, with a minor thesis component, available.
+You can develop your professional skills translating specialised topics, managing terminology, using translation technologies and negotiating the cultural and intellectual boundaries of Chinese and Spanish speaking worlds.
+An internship is a core component of the program, giving you a real-world industry experience.
+Or, if you're interested in research or further study, there's a Master of Translation (Enhanced) option, with a minor thesis component, available.

-The Master of Translation and Master of Translation (Extended) at Melbourne University are approved by NAATI (National Authority for Accreditation for Translators and Interpreters) at a professional level.
-Although the Master of Translation is currently only offered for Chinese (Mandarin) and English languages, the University is looking to introduce other Asian and European languages.
+The Master of Translation and Master of Translation (Enhanced) at The University of Melbourne are endorsed by the National Authority for Accreditation for Translators and Interpreters (NAATI) at a professional level.

 Who is it for?